sawubona-repo/KETE-HS20-WORK/LB6c-Cognitive Services/About Prototyping.md

 - [Publishing Prototypes for Multiple Audiences](https://www.axure.com/blog/publishing-prototypes-multiple-audiences)
 - [Viewing and Sharing Your Prototypes](https://docs.axure.com/axure-rp/reference/viewing-sharing-prototypes/)
 - [Publishing Axure RP Projects to Axure Cloud](https://docs.axure.com/axure-cloud/reference/publishing-axure-rp-projects/)
+### Plugins and Widget Libraries
+If you are familier with other Prototyping tools such as Adobe XD, Sketch or Figma, you can now easily import your design into Axure and bring your prototype design to life.
+[Here](https://www.axure.com/blog/category/axure-plugins) is a list of plugins which are approved by Axure.

+And if you want to add fancy fonts, icons or even data visualization charts to your prototype, [here](https://www.axure.com/support/download-widget-libraries) is a list of free and premium widget libraries for you to use.
+### Examples
 #### A Chatbot Prototype
 [Get a Refund](https://github.com/sawubona-gmbh/KETE-HS20-WORK/blob/master/LB6c-Cognitive%20Services/Get%20a%20Refund.rp) is a complete Axure RP Prototype.
 It is a chatbot for getting a refund from Energy Provider after a wrong Card OR Key top up.
 #### Using Google Maps with Geolocation